-Iain is a lecturer in Bioethics at the Centre for Social Ethics and Policy, in the Law school at Manchester.
+Iain is a senior lecturer in at the Centre for Social Ethics and Policy, in the Law school at Manchester.
 His background is philosophical, and he thinks that there’s a lot to be said in favour of big armchairs and red wine as research tools.
 He’s taught at Keele, Birmingham, and Warwick (a bit), and has also been a schoolteacher, barman, lorry-driver and private tutor in his time.

 Iain enjoys writing about himself in the third person, which is lucky.
 He can be contacted via firstname.lastname@example.org.